Environmental Protection Agency (EPA).

 1. Dietary exposure from food and feed uses.
-In evaluating dietary exposure to fenbuconazole, EPA considered exposure under the petitioned-for tolerances as well as all Start Printed Page 50559existing fenbuconazole tolerances in (40 CFR 180.480).
+In evaluating dietary exposure to fenbuconazole, EPA considered exposure under the petitioned-for tolerances as well as all existing fenbuconazole tolerances in 40 CFR 180.480.
 EPA assessed dietary exposures from fenbuconazole in food as follows:

 i.
 Acute exposure.
 Quantitative acute dietary exposure and risk assessments are performed for a food-use pesticide, if a toxicological study has indicated the possibility of an effect of concern occurring as a result of a 1-day or single exposure.